 NAME: Andrew John Hodd DOB: January 12, 1984, Chichester ROLE: Wicketkeeper, Right-handed bat NICKNAME: Hoddfather DID YOU KNOW?: Hodd is a useful DIY handyman In 2015, he got a late call-up for a T20 game, interrupting his plastering at home.

 When signing Andrew Hodd in the latter stages of 2012 from home county Sussex, Yorkshire believe they acquired one of the best glovemen in county cricket.
-On the evidence of his four and a bit seasons at Headingley so far, it is hard to argue against that view.
+On the evidence of his five and a bit seasons at Emerald Headingley so far, it is hard to argue against that view.

 The former England Under 19s wicketkeeper, also a useful lower order batsman, played all his county cricket in the south with Sussex and Surrey before joining Yorkshire.